OpenArabicPE/slides/2016-auc/OpenArabicPE-Slides-2016-04-12.md

     + can be run without an internet connection and with local facsimiles.
 - parallel display of text and facsimile
     + simple changes to display different facsimiles
-- link to metadata on the article level (BibTeX)
+- link to metadata on the article level (MODS, BibTeX)
 - the code is shared with a [CC BY-SA 4.0 licence](http://creativecommons.org/licenses/by-sa/4.0/) on [GitHub](https://github.com/tillgrallert/tei-boilerplate-arabic-editions)

 # 3.3 Sugar on top: Zotero group